 “We are made right with God by placing our faith in Jesus Christ.
 And this is true for everyone who believes, no matter who we are.
 For everyone has sinned; we all fall short of God’s glorious standard.
 Yet God, with undeserved kindness, declares that we are righteous.
 He did this through Christ Jesus when he freed us from the penalty for our sins.”
-(NLT)
+(NLT, emphasis mine)

-I’ve received ministry education from Philadelphia College of the Bible, Trinity Evangelical Divinity School (former eastern division in Lancaster, Pennsylvania), and Biblical Theological Seminary.
+I’ve received ministry education from Philadelphia College of the Bible, Trinity Evangelical Divinity School (former Northeastern division in Lancaster, Pennsylvania), and Biblical Theological Seminary.

 παντα δε ποιω δια το ευαγγελιον – “I do all for the sake of the gospel”

 “Above all, you must live as citizens of heaven, conducting yourselves in a manner worthy of the Good News about Christ” (Phil.
 1:27).